alda-lang/alda.io/install.md

 -version`.

-If you don't have Java installed yet, we recommend downloading and installing the latest stable release from [AdoptOpenJDK].
+If you don't have Java installed yet, we recommend downloading and installing the latest stable release from [Adoptium].

 <!-- install-page.js depends on this ID. -->
 <h2 id="step-2-download-alda">Step 2: Download Alda</h2>